skip to content

 00:49:06 - Anthony Campolo

 Yes, Vite would come in handy.
-It just takes.
-It takes a second.
-Yeah, this is par for hours.
+It just takes a second.
+Yeah, this is par for ours.

 00:49:11 - Nick Taylor